datanav/docs/technical/webcrm-hubspot.rst

      - "string"

-Webcrm Products to Hubspot Product
+WebCRM Products to Hubspot Product
 ----------------------------------
-Every Webcrm Products will be synchronized with a Hubspot Product.
+Every WebCRM Products will be synchronized with a Hubspot Product.

-Once a link between a Webcrm Products and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Products and a Hubspot Product:
+The following properties are synchronized between a WebCRM Products and a Hubspot Product:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Products Property
+   * - WebCRM Products Property
      - Hubspot Product Property
      - Hubspot Data Type
    * - ProductCostPrice